DnD 5e - Fighter Subclass Breakdown

 If your DM adheres to the Adventuring Day rules, that means you can recharge as many as three dice per day.
 Across a full day of adventuring that's a small pool to work with and you need to be cautious about spending your dice rather than burning through them in the first encounter.
 The initial options for spending your Psionic Energy Dice are easy ways to quickly burn through your dice for modest amounts of damage or protection.

-: Your poll of Psionic Energy Dice are your defining resource.
+: Your pool of Psionic Energy Dice are your defining resource.
 You get a number equal to double your Proficiency Bonus and the size goes from d6 to d12 over the course of your career.
-That sounds like a big pool, but they mostly recharge on a Long Rest, and between long rests you can recharge one die as a Bonus Action once per Short Rest.
+That sounds like a big pool, but they mostly recharge on a Long Rest, and between long rests you can recharge just one die as a Bonus Action once per Short Rest.

 - : Preventing some or all of the damage from an attack can keep you or an ally fighting, and can help allies maintain Concentration on spells.
 Save this for when hit points are low or when an ally's Concentration is crucial or you risk running through your Psionic Energy dice in a hurry.